open-ephys/onix-docs/source/API Reference/libonix/index.rst

 platform and cross-language use.It is composed of the following files:

 #. ``oni.h`` and ``oni.c``: core API implementation
-#. ``onidevice.h`` and ``onidevices.c``: Open Ephys supported device and
+#. ``onidriver.h``: hardware translation header that must be implemented
-   register definitions.
-This file can be ignored for projects that do not wish to conform to the official device specification. the core API implementation is not dependent on it.
+   for a particular host hardware connection and firmware.
 #. ``ondriverloader.h`` and ``onidriverloader.c``: functions for dynamically
-   loading hardware translation driver.
+   loading translator.
-#. ``onidriver.h``: hardware translation driver header that must be implemented
+#. ``onidevice.h`` and ``onidevices.c``: ONIX-supported device and
-   for a particular host hardware connection and firmware.
+   register definitions.
+These files can be ignored for projects that do not wish to conform to our device specification.

 ``libonix`` is a low level library intended for use by high-level language binding and/or software plugin developers.
-It is not meant to be used by neuroscientists directly.
 The only external dependency aside from the C standard library and dynamic library loading functions is is a hardware translation driver ("driver") that fulfills the requirements of the ONI Host Interconnect Specification.
 This implementation contains drivers for

 #. `RIFFA <https://github.com/KastnerRG/riffa>`_ is a free and open-source,
    FPGA IP core and device driver that allows the ONI communication channels to